Veedu: Legacy

 In a 2013 review, Ananda Vikatan called Veedu to be among the two films that took Tamil cinema to world cinema level.
 Further, it praised the film for highlighting the plight of Indian middle-class families and the political set up of the nation.
 It stated Veedu was one of the few Tamil films that scores good on both content and narration, and also appreciated Balu Mahendra's directorial skills.
 Critics praised the film for being more visual and Balu Mahendra's understanding of cinema as a visual medium.
 However, the magazine criticised the usage of background score in the film as it felt it lessened the impact of an otherwise good film.
 S. Theodore Baskaran in his The Eye of The Serpent: An Introduction To Tamil Cinema states that Veedu was a "striking departure" from the previous films of Balu Mahendra, as it was devoid of commercial elements like dance, songs, fight and comedy sequences.
 While analysing Archana's characterisation, Baskaran noted Balu Mahendra's penchant for strong characterisation of his female leads.
 Balu Mahendra had to construct a house which was mean to be a set for the house which was shown in the film.
 The building which was later fully constructed, now houses the film school started by Balu Mahendra in 2007.
 In many interviews, Balu Mahendra had claimed that Veedu and Sandhya Raagam were the only films that satisfied him the most as he made in these two the fewest mistakes and compromises.
 The negative of the film is lost.
 In September 2002, Veedu was screened as part of a six-day workshop jointly conducted by the Department of Journalism and Communication and the Mass Communication Alumni Association of the University of Madras; it focussed on the impact of cinema on society.
+The Tamil film 3BHK (2025), which followed the struggles of a family to purchase a three-bedroom house, was noted for its similarities to this film.